-We know how to optimize YouTube videos and take a channel from 0 to 100.
+We know how to best optimize YouTube videos and take a channel from 0 to 100.
 In this video optimization guide, you’ll find some of the most essential ingredients on how to best optimize YouTube videos for SEO – from how to design your video title and description, to optimizing your video keywords and tags, and picking the perfect YouTube thumbnail.

 Let’s dig in!